 Which Fly Rod Is Best?
 That's Asking the Wrong Question

-The dirty secret about fly rods, there is no best rod
+The dirty secret about a fly rod shootout: there is no best rod

 The dirty secret about fly rods